Eurovision Song Contest 1994

 About the winner

-Never before in the history of the song contest, a country had won three times in a row.
-The Irish entrants Paul Harrington and Charlie McGettigan sang Rock 'n Roll Kids, which in the end was 60 points ahead of the runner-up and was the highest score ever at a Eurovision Song Contest to date.
-This overwhelming victory for Ireland would not be the last in this century, as just two years later in 1996, Ireland would win again.
+Never before in the history of the song contest had a country had won three times in a row.
+The Irish entrants Paul Harrington and Charlie McGettigan sang Rock 'n Roll Kids, which in the end was 60 points ahead of the runner-up and at 226 points was the highest score ever at a Eurovision Song Contest up to that date.

 Facts & figures